 From recurring invoicing, quoting for complex services, delivering through download or email, to managing subscriptions, the sale of intangibles implies many specific functions that differ from physical products needs

 You should be careful when chosing a payment gateway.
 For instance, a huge difference exists between Paypal and 2Checkout in terms of risk: Paypal has a well advertised guarantee for physical products sellers.
-In contrast, digital products sellers are not covered by the seller guarantee.
-They are at the mercy of dishonest buyers and unmanaged errors from Paypal, which makes the use of Paypal for selling intangible goods, services or digital products very risky.
-At the opposite, 2Checkout has a specific procedure for intangibles called Verification process.
+In contrast, digital products sellers were not covered by the seller guarantee and were at the mercy of dishonest buyers.
+This made the use of Paypal for selling intangible goods, services or digital products very risky.
+But starting 13 April 2020 with no expiration, Paypal extented its seller protection to cover "digital goods and intangibles like travel, ticketing, and services..."
+On its side, 2Checkout has a specific procedure for intangibles called Verification process.
 This procedure aims at verifying themselves the successful completion of the delivery before releasing the payment to the seller.
 It delays slightly the payment receipt but also makes a de facto guarantee for the seller.
 More details (second window): Article by 2Checkout

 For a compariason between Paypal and Stripe, see (second window) Paypal vs Stripe